Cybersecurity Summit: Africa

 Corradino Corradi

-Dr. Bharat Soni
+Dr. Bharath Soni

 Group Head of Cybersecurity, Globeleq